pag4k/KingOfNewYork/README.md

     - observerevent.h: This file contains the interface IObserverEvent and specific implementations for various events.
 - The player as a subject:
     - The player notifies its observers every something important happens, most importantly the beginning of its phases and their outcomes.
-    - There is only one observer that outputs to the console the notifications from the players.
-- The gameview observer:
+- The playerview observer:
-    - gameview.h/cpp: These files implement IObserver and are only used for notifications from players.
+    - playerview.h/cpp: These files implement IObserver and are only used for notifications from players.
 - The game as a subject:
     - The game notifies its observer at the beginning of each turn.
-    - There is only one observer that outputs to the console the current state of the game.
-- The stateview observer:
+- The gameview observer:
-    - stateview.h/cpp: These files implement Observer and are only used for notification from the game to output the game state.
+    - stateview.h/cpp: These files implement Observer and are only used for notification from the game.
+- The cards as subject:
+    - The cards notify their observer when they are used.
+- The cardview observer:
+    - cardview.h/cpp: These files implement IObserver and are only used for notifications from cards.
+- The diceroller as subject:
+    - The dicerollers notify their observer when they are used.
+- The diceview observer:
+    - diceview.h/cpp: These files implement IObserver and are only used for notifications from dicerollers.

+MVC pattern:
+- While it is not implemented for all the projects, some classes have been separated in model and controller.
+This separate the behavior from the data and makes the code more modular.
+- game.h/cpp and gamecontroller.h/cpp
+    - The former only includes the game data while the latter take cares of the game setup and the game loop.
+- player.h/cpp and playercontroller.h/cpp
+    - The former only includes the player data while the latter take cares of player turns.
+    - In a sense, the player is actually the monster been played and the player controller is the the actuel player.

+Precompiler heard:
+- This project uses a precompiler header, precompiledheader.h, to speed up compilation.
+- It includes all references to the standard library since they are not expected to change often.

 Other files:
 - Driver file: